open-publishing/GTPL/CheatSheet.md

 {/template}

 {template MyNamespace.MySubNamespace.FooBar}
+	{*
-	{* A template in namespace “MyNamespace.MySubNamespace”.
+	 * A template in namespace "MyNamespace.MySubNamespace".
-	 * !!
-Templates can’t be namespaces at the same time *}
+	 * Templates can’t be namespaces at the same time
+	 *}
 {/template}
 ```